• Date

 The 2025 event will be presented as a two-day conference preceded by a day of carbon project site visits in the Northern NSW Region, from 6-8 May in Lennox Head.

 The Carbon Farming Industry Forum is the key industry event convening stakeholders across the supply chain of Australia’s carbon market and carbon farming industry.
-Analogous to the launch of our 4th Carbon Farming Scorecard, the 9th Forum provides a unique platform to consider latest state and federal policy developments, and to progress actions in CMI’s Carbon Farming Industry Roadmap.
+The 9th Forum provides a unique platform to consider latest state and federal policy developments, and to progress actions in CMI’s Carbon Farming Industry Roadmap.

 Registration is now open.